anuzzolese/oke-challenge-2016/README.md

 there is only one root entity, most pages describe more than one entity (e.g., for music recordings, there may also be entities for the artist and the record label).
+In addition, the cleaning of the HTML pages might remove information (e.g. within <meta>-tags) which originally could be used to gather structured information from.
+Information, annotated in such a way would not be included in HTML pages which do not use schema.org as markup, as they are not visible to the visitor of the page at all.
+We there remove those information and therefore a recall of 1.0 might not be possible in such cases.

 ###Evaluation